 Doris happened to take pictures of White Pole Road being paved, right in front of her grandparents’ house, 1929.

-And her Grandfather Goff was part of the excitement, by landing the job of dragging the road with horses ahead of the paving machine–when the White Pole Road was paved for the first time.
+And her Grandfather Goff was part of the excitement, by landing the job of pulling a wooden drag with a team of horses, to smooth the roadbed ahead of the paving machine–when the White Pole Road was paved for the first time.

 I have a note that Sherd Goff liked cream soda.
 I wonder if he had one at the end of this day.
 I had to check to see if there was such a thing in 1929.
 Yes, it dates to the 1850s.

 Before Interstate 80 was built across Iowa, White Pole Road had plenty of traffic through town.
 But these days, the White Pole Road Development Corporation keeps those poles painted white between Dexter and Adair, to promote tourism for five small towns with populations of 348 in the smallest (Menlo) to 1695 in the largest (Stuart).

 How delightful it was to figure out that that strange equipment caught on film by my mother as a child was of the first paving of the highway through my hometown.